 Misinformation Campaign Going On in Kashmir, Says Army Chief Bipin Rawat

-New Delhi: Army Chief General Bipin Rawat on Saturday reiterated Kashmiri youth were being “brainwashed” through a “misinformation campaign” and stressed on the need for better technology to fight terrorism.
+New Delhi: Army Chief General Bipin Rawat on Saturday reiterated Kashmiri youth were being “brainwashed” through a “disinformation campaign” and stressed on the need for better technology to fight terrorism.

-“A misinformation campaign is being run in Kashmir where the youth is being brainwashed.
+“A disinformation campaign is being run in Kashmir where the youth is being brainwashed.
 They then resort to stone-pelting,” General Rawat said at an Indian Military Academy (IMA) parade in Dehradun.

 ALSO READ | Women to be Allowed in Combat Roles, says Army Chief Bipin Rawat